gitupdates/NovaMind/README.md

 ├── python_code_assistant.py         # Console tool for executing and improving code snippets ├── README.md                        # Project overview and usage
 └── app.py                           # Entrypoint: registers GUI and/or dashboard modules

+## Python Code Assistant

+`python_code_assistant.py` offers an interactive shell for testing and refining small Python snippets.
+It runs the provided code in isolation, reports errors, applies simple compatibility corrections (like converting `print` statements and `xrange` usage), formats code with `autopep8` when available, and highlights modern best practices.